itzCozi/devbox/docs/src/content/docs/docs/configuration.md

 | `default_base_image` | string | `ubuntu:22.04` | Default base image for new projects |
 | `auto_update` | boolean | `true` | Whether to run updates during initialization |
 | `auto_stop_on_exit` | boolean | `true` | If enabled, devbox stops a project's box automatically after exiting an interactive shell or finishing a one-off `run` command.
 Override per-invocation with `--keep-running`. |

+When `auto_stop_on_exit` is enabled:
+- `devbox up` will also stop the container if it is idle right after setup (no ports exposed and only the init process running), unless `--keep-running` is passed.
+- If your `devbox.json` does not specify a `restart` policy, devbox will default to `--restart no` so that manual stops persist.

 Note: If `auto_stop_on_exit` is missing in older installs, add it under `settings`.